trailofbits/testing-handbook/content/docs/languages/rust/30-static-analysis.md

 * Complex lints may not be wanted due to maintenance effort.
 * Lints with a high false-positive rate may not be wanted.

-Moreover, using Dylint over Clippy [helps for dealing with the unstable `rustc` API and for sharing lints with other people](https://blog.trailofbits.com/2021/11/09/write-rust-lints-without-forking-clippy/).
+Moreover, writing lints with Dylint instead of forking Clippy [helps with dealing with the unstable `rustc` API and with sharing lints with other people](https://blog.trailofbits.com/2021/11/09/write-rust-lints-without-forking-clippy/).

 {{< resourceFigure "30-dylint.svg" "Clippy vs Dylint linking" >}}
 Slide from "Linting with Dylint" EuroRust 2024 talk.